 - Learn how to develop LGBTQ inclusive classrooms and become familiar with LGBTQ terminology.

-- Learn the importance of seeing and embracing family diversity.
+- Learn the importance of seeing and embracing all families.

 - Be able to answer questions from students and families about the importance of welcoming all families in your school community.